Improve and simplify AWS and Kubernetes infrastructure management

 .avif)

-Helm is a package manager for Kubernetes that deploys applications as versioned, reusable “charts.”
-Platform and DevOps teams use Helm to standardize releases, reduce repetitive YAML management, and make deployments more consistent across environments such as development, staging, and production.
-By combining templates, values files, and release history, Helm helps teams ship changes with repeatable configuration and clearer operational control.
+Helm is a package manager for Kubernetes that deploys and upgrades applications using versioned, reusable charts.
+Platform and DevOps teams use it to standardize releases, reduce repetitive YAML changes, and make deployments more consistent across environments such as development, staging, and production.
+Helm is commonly applied when multiple services share similar configuration patterns or when teams need a repeatable way to install and manage third-party components in a cluster.

 Orchestration systems decide where and when workloads run on a cluster of machines (physical or virtual).
 On top of that, orchestration systems usually help manage the lifecycle of the workloads running on them.
 Nowadays, these systems are usually used to orchestrate containers, with the most popular one being Kubernetes.